Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 [DART](http://bair.berkeley.edu/blog/2017/10/26/dart/) is a technique from berkeley to help do imitation learning by adding noise to the demonstrations.

-Learning References:
-* [Berkeley Deep RL Course Lecture 2](https://www.youtube.com/watch?v=kl_G95uKTHw&list=PLkFD6_40KJIwTmSbCv9OVJB3YaO4sFwkX&index=2) discusses imitation learning, DAgger, and other techniques.
-Has links to papers and case studies

 [End to End Learning for Self Driving Cars (Nvidia 2016)](https://arxiv.org/abs/1604.07316) Nvidia trains a self driving car using an end to end convolutional neural network.
 It is trained directly from human driving footage.
 They also do neat tricks with using three cameras that view the road from different angles (see berkeley course above for explanation)

 [Learning from Demonstrations for Real World Reinforcement Learning](https://arxiv.org/pdf/1704.03732) DQfD.
 They use a small set of demonstrations on Atari games to initialize a Deep Q Learning algorithm, then run the algorithm in the environment and let it learn.
 Learns really quick using a combination of the two.
+They use a sum of different loss terms to make sure it doesn't forget the demonstrations.

+[Learning Complex Dexterous Manipulation with Deep Reinforcement Learning and Demonstrations](https://arxiv.org/abs/1709.10087) they use a combination of demonstrations + policy gradient terms in one loss function to allow it to match the demonstrations while also learning from RL.
+It does well with very complex hand-manipulation tasks.

 [Leveraging Demonstrations for Deep Reinforcement Learning on Robotics Problems with Sparse Rewards](https://arxiv.org/abs/1707.08817) uses demonstrations and DDPG for a real robot task and train on both demonstrations and real world data.